Fairfield Showground: Culture

 The annually held Assyrian New Year festival.

 Assyrian Australians celebrate the Assyrian New Year annually on 1 April, in Fairfield Showground.
 Thousands attend the New Year festival and it usually features music and theatrical performances, traditional dancers, food stalls and fireworks.
 Former Australian prime minister Tony Abbott and other politicians such as Chris Bowen, Craig Kelly, Tanya Plibersek, Chris Hayes and former NSW premier Bob Carr have attended the festival and made a speech.
 The Assyrian Australian Latin pop band Azadoota regularly performs in the annual festival.

 The showground is also home to the Australia's first, largest and longest-running Eid Festival, which commenced in 1987.
 The festival has grown to now cater for tens of thousands of Muslims and non-Muslims and has included as guests Yusuf Islam, famous Australian footballer, Hazem El Masri, the then Governor-General of Australia, Michael Jeffery and the previous Premier of New South Wales, Kristina Keneally.

 The Chinese New Year is annually celebrated in the showground with over 60,000 people attending.
 More than 40,000 people attend the annual Vietnamese New Year, which is held for three days from Friday to Sunday.
 Both feature fireworks, amusement rides and cultural performances such as dragon dancing.

 The Fairfield Easter Fair is held at the showground and has featured amusement rides such as Bumper cars, a blacksmith exhibition, farm animals, easter egg hunt, sheep shearing, reptile shows and fireworks.
 A Uruguayan festival, which has been running for nearly three decades and raised $2 million of charity, features hundreds of performers and live music acts, is held annually on August and it's one of the biggest outdoor Latin festivals in Sydney's West.

 Furthermore, international artists such as AC/DC have performed in the venue in 1975, playing songs from their debut album High Voltage.

 Access

-The Liverpool-Parramatta Rapid Bus Transitway has a station close to the showground, as well as a number of encircling bus stops that belong to Transit Systems Sydney.
+The Liverpool–Parramatta T-way has a station close to the showground, as well as a number of encircling bus stops that belong to Transit Systems.
 Although the main entry is from Smithfield Road, there is another entrance to the showground from Moonlight Road, on the head of Greenfield Road, to the west, which feature a sign indicating the showground's entry.